agbarnett/cluster.reports/SSA.md

 *Key issues for noting only (will be taken as read)*

 * Last year we created two vice-president roles, one for membership and one for communications.
-This has been a very succesful initiative because both VPs have been energetic in their roles and made multiple positive changes.
+This has been a very successful initiative because both VPs have been energetic in their roles and made multiple positive changes.

 * We've had a long debate about using a Professional Conference Organiser (PCO) or not for our next conference.
 We've had some issues with PCOs in the past in terms of high costs and sometimes slow response times.
 On the plus side they do have a lot of experience and it could be a big risk to "go it alone", although this would allow us to keep registration costs down.